 A Very Small Peridot (0.25ct) Picks Up

-Gem Size: When using the floatation method, gems of very small size may respond less obviously than larger ones because of the small surface area subject to the magnetic field.
+Gem Size: With the Direct Method, large and heavy uncut rough examples of stones that would normally pick up or drag as cut gemstones may respond less obviously or not at all.
+When using the Floatation Method, gems of very small size may respond less obviously than larger ones because of the small surface area subject to the magnetic field.
 This is most noticeable in tiny (melee) gems that are weakly magnetic, as they must overcome inertia and slight friction of the gem raft moving across water in order to show a response (see photo below).

 © Kirk Feral 2009, All Rights Reserved.
 These materials may be duplicated for educational purposes only.
 No part of this website may be duplicated or distributed for profit, for commercial purposes, or for posting to another website, without the expressed written consent of the copyright holder.